 Back to blog

 The franchise consulting pipeline problem is unique.
 Your ideal prospect is not searching for “franchise consultant” on Google.
-They are a VP of Operations at a Fortune 500 company who just got passed over for promotion.
-They are a 52-year-old regional sales director who took a buyout package.
-They are a tech executive who is burned out on 70-hour weeks and wants to build something they own.
-These people are not in your funnel yet because they do not know franchise ownership is an option they should consider.
+They are a VP of Operations who just got passed over for promotion, a regional sales director who took a buyout, or a tech executive burned out on 70-hour weeks who wants to build something they own.
+These people are not in your funnel yet, because they do not know franchise ownership is an option they should consider.

 Our parent agency, Referral Program Pros, has booked over 7,000 meetings using outbound across email and LinkedIn.
-We have run campaigns targeting high-net-worth professionals in career transition — the exact demographic that franchise consultants need to reach.
-Lead generation for franchise consultants requires a different approach than traditional B2B outbound because you are not selling to businesses.
+We have run campaigns targeting high-net-worth professionals in career transition, the exact demographic that franchise consultants need to reach.
+Franchising itself keeps expanding: the International Franchise Association projects the sector to grow toward roughly 845,000 establishments and nearly 8.9 million jobs in 2026, yet the individuals who become franchisees rarely start out looking for you.
+Lead generation for franchise consultants requires a different approach than traditional B2B outbound, because you are not selling to businesses.
 You are reaching individuals at a specific life stage.
 This guide is the playbook.

 You are selling a life change, not a product